kdopen/gerritssh/README.rst

   * Implement queries such as examining the audit trail on group membership

-  * Wrapping generation of properly quotes SQL statements
+  * Wrapping generation of properly quoted SQL statements

   * Extract the SCHEMA information with a ``\d`` command and dynamically clone the database into a memory-resident sqlite database.